parth-45/parth-45/README.md

 ## Hi there 👋

+# I'm Parth

+- 🌱 I’m currently learning Python
+- 👯 I’m looking to collaborate on the same

 <!--
 **parth-45/parth-45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.